nf-it/wefram/wefram/docs/source/ds/orm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To delete the object, when we have fetched that object before, we just can call instance method :py:meth:`~wefram.ds.orm.model.Model.delete`.
+To delete the object, when we have fetched that object before, we just can call instance method :py:meth:`~wefram.ds.model.Model.delete`.
 This will delete the object from the database.

-Again, the method :py:meth:`~wefram.ds.orm.model.Model.delete`` is an instance method, not the class one.
+Again, the method :py:meth:`~wefram.ds.model.Model.delete` is an instance method, not the class one.
 This means that this method works with previously fetched from the database object (using any selecting method described before).